A BETTER COURSE: Improving nutrition for kids at school & home

 Nutrition is the foundation of a healthy mind and body, and the food we prepare and eat with each other, strengthens the threads that knit our families and communities together.

-We believe all children should be nurtured by the food they eat but often what we see is that the food children eat causes behavior and health problems, triggering long-term metabolic diseases as well as immediate life-threatening reactions due to food allergies and asthma.
+We believe all children should be nurtured by the food they eat but often what we see is that the food children eat causes behavior and health problems, triggering long-term metabolic diseases, toxic reactions to chemicals used at the farm and in food processing, and immediate life-threatening reactions due to food allergies.

-The reasons for poor childhood nutrition are many fold and stretch from farms to homes and communities.
+The reasons for our nation's multifaceted poor childhood nutrition are many fold and stretch from farms to homes and communities.
 We believe there is A Better Course for America to create healthy childhoods, productive adulthoods, and thriving communities.

 Our mission is to improve the nutrition low-income children receive through public programs and at home, so they can learn more, be healthier and better achieve their goals.

-We accomplish this by educating and advocating with legislators, parents and the general public on the improvements needed in the availability and dissemination of nutritious food to families with low incomes, particularly through public food programs like the National School Lunch Program and CalFresh (SNAP/Food Stamps) as well as through innovative public-private partnerships that would provide a framework so that for-profit groceries could sustain self-funded nutrition benefits for low-income shoppers who meet particular health profiles.
+We accomplish this by educating and advocating with legislators, parents and the general public on the improvements needed in the availability and dissemination of nutritious food to families with low incomes, particularly through public food programs like the National School Lunch Program and CalFresh (SNAP/Food Stamps).

-We also are working to raise awareness of how social justice issues that transcend income and effect all of us that are inherent in food production, processing and distribution.
-To this end, starting in 2014, we are newly focusing on improving the health and safety of our food by advocating for more food transparency--farming practices that deplete the nutrients in our produce, processing agents the public isn't told about, hidden allergens and stealth food recalls, to eliminating GMOs.
+We also are working to raise awareness of how social justice issues inherent in food production, processing and distribution.
+There is a dangerous lack of transparency in our food system that feeds our children's poor health--from farming practices that deplete the nutrients in our produce, processing agents the public isn't told about, hidden allergens and stealth food recalls, to unlabeled use of GMOs.
 We both want to bring these problems to light and bring forward potential solutions to the public, media and decision makers.

 After 15 years working to improve child nutrition policy at the federal, state and local level, our executive director, Colleen Kavanagh, founded A Better Course (ABC) in 2005, which was operated until 2014 under the organization's previous name Campaign for Better Nutrition.